CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-you make a completely independent copy allowing you to make changes without affecting the original copy.
+you make a completely independent copy of another person/companies file(s), allowing you to make changes without affecting the original copy.
 A connection still exists between the forked copy and the original so you can contribute back to the original project with pull requests.
 Repository remains on github account

 ## Question 10

 What happens when you clone a repostory?

-You create a linked copy that is copied on your local machine.
+You copy a file that is in your github to your local machine.
 You receive all code files to your local machine.
 You must have write access/collab access to push changes to  the original repository.

 ## Question 11